syncfusion-content/wpf-docs/wpf/SfImageEditor/Text.md

 ---
 layout: post
 title: Text of Syncfusion SfImageEditor WPF.
-description: Image can be annotated by adding the required text on it and also it can be customized.
+description: This section explains how the image can be annotated by adding the required text on it and also it can be customized.
 platform: wpf
 control: SfImageEditor
 documentation: ug